elixir-lang/elixir/docs/2_diving_in.md

     iex> x = 2
     2

 In Elixir, it is a common practice to assign a variable to underscore `_` if we don't intend to use it.
-For example, if the only the head of the list matters to us, we can assign the tail to underscore:
+For example, if only the head of the list matters to us, we can assign the tail to underscore:

     iex> [h | _] = [1,2,3]
     [1, 2, 3]